-Easy tips to make your home healthier, more beautiful and more comfortable without breaking the bank
+Easy Spring home maintenance tips: make your home healthier, more beautiful, & more comfortable without breaking the bank

 Spring cleaning and home upgrades happen in the spring for good reasons.
 We feel more invigorated as the days grow longer, the trees blossom, and birdsong once again fills the air.
 From a practical standpoint, it’s a lot easier and safer to gain access to your home’s roof, siding and foundation vents.
 And odds are by April you’re just due for a few things like a gutter cleaning and drier vent inspection.

 1. Home maintenance.
 It lowers home maintenance cost by preventing things like water damage.

 2. Occupant health.
 It improves your health because it benefits indoor air and light quality.

 There are obvious cases where tasks that help you prepare your home for spring have overlapping benefits, but for clarity we’ll lump them into three separate categories.

 Here’s an easy-to-complete spring home maintenance checklist to prepare your home for spring: